 It’s Not Just For Singers: Voice Health for Everyone

-- Voice overuse or misuse can come from speaking loudly or forcefully, especially against background noise like music, loud conversation or the like.
+• Voice overuse or misuse can come from speaking loudly or forcefully, especially against background noise like music, loud conversation or the like.
 It can also result from poor speaking voice production.
 Hoarseness and increased effort indicate that the voice is being overused and/or poorly produced.
+Teachers should develop and use excellent classroom management to avoid speaking against classroom din.
+For those involved in sports coaching or marching band leadership, a portable amplification system can be a voice-saver.

-- A voice that has been over-used responds very well to rest.
-If you wake up hoarse after a particularly exciting LU Vikings or Packers game or a loud party, be very conservative with your voice use over the next several days, that is, speak as little as possible.
-It should gradually recover within a few days to a week - perhaps a bit more, depending on how severe the irritation and swelling is.
-In the future, be very careful not to repeat whatever it was that caused the hoarseness!
+• A healthy voice that has been over-used typically responds well to rest.
+If you wake up hoarse after a particularly exciting LU Vikings or Packers game or a loud party, be very conservative with your voice use over the next several days, that is, speak only when it is essential.
+With rest, it should gradually recover within a few days to a week, depending on how severe the irritation and swelling is.
+In the future, be very careful not to repeat whatever it was that caused the hoarseness.

-- Upper respiratory tract infections like colds, flu or bronchitis typically cause inflammation of the vocal folds (cords), resulting in hoarseness.
+• Upper respiratory tract infections like colds, flu or bronchitis typically cause inflammation and swelling of the vocal folds (cords), resulting in hoarseness.
 Avoid the tendency to “push through” if your voice is raspy -- rest your voice as much as possible until the hoarseness resolves.

-- Dry vocal folds have to “work” harder to produce sound.
+• Dry vocal folds have to “work” harder to produce sound.
 Develop the habit of drinking plenty of fluids to keep the tissues well hydrated.
-Aim to drink about ½- ounce of fluid per pound of body weight per day; this is about 6-8 glasses.
-Increase your intake if you are ill.
-Certain medications can lead to dehydration of the vocal folds, including over-the-counter cold and allergy medicines.
+Especially for people who sing or otherwise use their voices a lot in their work, it’s a good idea to drink about ½- ounce of fluid per pound of body weight per day; this is about 6-8 glasses.
+If you suspect that you are getting ill or are ill, it's wise to increase your typical fluid intake.
+Certain medications can lead to dryness of the vocal folds, including over-the-counter cold and allergy medicines.
 If you must take them, drink extra fluids to counteract their drying action on the tissues.
-Same thing for alcohol consumption: it’s dehydrating, though increasing non-alcoholic fluids will help compensate.
+Same thing for alcohol consumption: it is dehydrating, though increasing non-alcoholic fluids will help compensate.

-- Cigarette smoke is very irritating the throat and vocal folds.
-And marijuana smoke is twenty times more toxic to the tissues than cigarette smoke.
-Nicotine in all its forms greatly increases the chance of developing oral and laryngeal cancers.
+• Cigarette smoke is very irritating the throat and vocal folds.
+Nicotine in all its forms greatly increases the chance of developing oral, laryngeal and lung cancers.
 There are very good resources available to help users quit these habits.
+As far as marijuana goes, there is a lack of specific research on the effect of pot smoking on the vocal folds, however, there is at least anecdotal evidence from voice practitioners that marijuana smoke can cause irritation of the tissues of the folds.

-- Other less obvious challenges to vocal health are frequent throat clearing and coughing, uncontrolled allergies and frequent heartburn, also known as gastroesophageal reflux (GERD).
+• Other less obvious challenges to vocal health are frequent throat clearing and coughing, uncontrolled allergies and frequent heartburn, also known as gastro-esophageal reflux disorder (GERD).
 A voice specialist can help sort out the causes and suggest treatment for all these and other conditions that can affect the voice.

-When to get help: If you experience the following specific voice symptoms, you should make an appointment with a voice specialist (Laryngologist or Ear, Nose and Throat specialist) or a voice clinic (usually associated with a regional medical school or medical center).
+When to get help: if you experience the following specific voice symptoms, you should make an appointment with a voice specialist (a laryngologist, or an ear, nose and throat doctor, ENT, who has specialized interest in voice care) or a Voice Clinic, usually associated with a regional medical school or medical center.

 - If hoarseness, regardless of the cause, persists for 2-3 weeks or more, get an appointment as soon as possible to diagnose or rule out a long-term voice disorder.